Water Cremation

 During the water cremation process, a body is dissolved in an alkaline solution of potassium hydroxide and water, inside a stainless steel machine called a resomator.
 This process usually takes between three and four hours.
 The process breaks down body remains into bone fragments, which can then be placed into an urn or container, much like a fire cremation.

-When will water cremation be available in New Zealand?
+Is water cremation available in New Zealand?